RakhithJK/BishopFox-sliver-wiki/DNS-C2.md

 254 - len(parent) - (1 + (254-len(parent))/64)
 ```

 This "subdata space" is the maximum number of characters our encoder (Base32 or Base58) can output per message.
+So the bytes per message are essentially `n` bytes encoded length must be equal to or less than the subdata space.
+Its important to note that adding a single byte input to either Base32 or Base58 may result in +2 output characters due to the inefficiencies in the encoders.

+### Parallel Send/Recv